 A PLANET barcode has a binary length equal to 2 modulo 5 (its unit digit is 2 or 7) because all the other characters are on 5 bits and 2 bits 1 are added at the beginning and at the end.

 dCode retains ownership of the "Barcode PLANET" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Barcode PLANET" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Barcode PLANET" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Barcode PLANET" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Barcode PLANET" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Barcode PLANET" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Barcode PLANET" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.